brainworxx/kreXX-TYPO3-Extension/Documentation/Index.rst

 		en

 	:Description:
-		kreXX is a php debugger with a fatal error handler.
-It displays debug information about objects and variables in it's own draggable output.
+		kreXX is a feature-rich PHP debugger.
+It displays a deep analysis of objects and arrays in a neatly arranged output window.

 	:Keywords:
 		debug, debugging, object, analysis